Empowering Informal Worker Organizations to Use Administrative Law to Defend Their Livelihoods

 In the context of post-training evaluations, workers shared stories of how they used their newly acquired knowledge of administrative justice principles to challenge administrative decisions.
 Two examples are shared below.

-- In February 2018, Rosheda Muller, President of The South African Informal Traders’ Alliance (SAITA), received a notice from the Cape Town city council stating that traders would have to move from a huge area in front of the City Hall for four days to make way for a film crew.
+- In February 2018, Rosheda Muller, then President of the South African Informal Traders’ Alliance (SAITA), received a notice from the Cape Town city council stating that traders would have to move from a huge area in front of the City Hall for four days to make way for a film crew.
 Traders are regularly moved when the council wants to use this area.
-She wrote a letter to the council, using administrative justice terminology that she had learnt and referring to the Promotion of Administrative Justice Act.
+She wrote a letter to the council, using administrative justice terminology that she had learned and referred to the Promotion of Administrative Justice Act.
 Council members then met with the traders and reversed their decision — the film crew had to move to another location.

 - José Alfredo Hidalgo Lemus, a shoe shiner and a member of the Unión de Aseadores de Calzado in Mexico City, defended a fellow worker who had been evicted by the public authority.
 He argued that his co-worker was not obstructing the remodeling of the pavement and that “there was no ground to evict him, and there was nothing in writing”.
 He noted that, given his knowledge of administrative justice principles, the authority seemed to respect him more, and his fellow worker was able to return to his workspace within three days.